terrywbrady/iiif-seajug/PITCHME.md

 ### Demo - Configuring an Image Server

 - [Cantaloupe](https://medusa-project.github.io/cantaloupe/)
-  - Java implementation of an image server
+  - Java implementation of a IIIF image server
   - Quick and easy to configure
 - Cantaloupe on localhost:8182
   - will be available as node**XX**.codenvy.io:**YYYYY**